neutralboolean/Projects/README.md

 Numbers
 ---------
+**4** completed out of **22**

-**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
+[X]**Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

-**Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
+[X]**Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
 Keep a limit to how far the program will go.

-**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+[X]**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

-**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.
+[X]**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.